 Craft a Compelling Introduction to Your New Blog Post

 You have one or two sentences to convince readers your new post is worth their time.
+AI writing tools can help a lot at this stage.
 Here’s a sample blog post introduction I just wrote in less than two minutes for our hiking example:

 As you’re learning to write a blog post that keeps readers engaged, here are a few do’s and don’ts for crafting a strong introduction (and my free blog post templates you can follow along with and use in your own content creation process).

-The do's and don'ts of writing a blog post introduction (click to expand)
+The do’s and don’ts of writing a blog post introduction (quick tips)

 - Use colorful language